 As I stated earlier there are literally hundreds of company’s out there that make hammocks.
 Most of those manufacturers are making what I call “day hammocks”.
 They are made of cheaper materials, are shorter and narrower, and many lack the strength to hold a heavier person.
 These hammocks are more suited for lounging around during the day while hanging out at the lake or on a day hike.
 A true camping hammock will cost you a bit more money, but the comfort and safety it provides are beyond worth it.
 Below is a list of links to some of the more prominent camping hammock vendors.
 I highly recommend you check them out if you are serious about purchasing a hammock.

 I hope that you found this article helpful in understanding the joy of camping in a hammock.
 There are many different brands and styles of camping hammocks out there.
 The important thing to remember is that you get what you pay for.
 Don’t compromise your comfort and safety just to save a buck or two.
 If you have any questions regarding hammock camping please feel free to leave a comment or send me a message using the Contact page.
-Also, don’t forget to subscribe to my email newsletter to keep up on the latest posts and news!
+Also, don’t forget to subscribe to my email newsletter to keep up with the latest posts and news!
 See you on the trail!